IPP (Installment Payment Plans)

 - All prior semester balances are paid in full;

-- A personal payment of 1/3 of the semester charges plus the $50 installment payment plan fee (less financial aid and/or scholarships, if applicable);
+- A personal payment of all mandatory fees, 1/3 of the balance plus the $50 installment payment plan fee (less financial aid and/or scholarships, if applicable);

 - A personal payment must be made within the enrollment period.
 Financial aid; third party funds; and/or future deposits are not considered as a personal payment.

 - Failure to pay may result in additional collection costs, including those associated with referral to a third-party collection agency.
 My signature below confirms I accept responsibility for any collection costs associated with my account.

 - I understand that any outstanding debt due the university related to my enrollment and/or attendance will convert to a student loan due immediately upon departure from the university.

 The CSU makes every effort to keep student costs to a minimum.
 Fees listed in published schedules or student accounts may need to be increased when public funding is inadequate.
 Therefore, CSU must reserve the right, even after fees are initially charged or initial fee payments are made, to increase or modify any listed fees.
 All listed fees, other than mandatory systemwide fees, are subject to change without notice, until the date when instruction for a particular semester or quarter has begun.
 All CSU listed fees should be regarded as estimates that are subject to change upon approval by the Board of Trustees, the Chancellor, or the Presidents, as appropriate.
 Changes in mandatory systemwide fees will be made in accordance with the requirements of the Working Families Student Fee Transparency and Accountability Act (Sections 66028 - 66028.6 of the Education Code).